Adhish661/AI-powered-Air-Quality-Monitoring/README.md

 # AI-powered-Air-Quality-Monitoring
-This project focusses on monitoring the air quality of the city thrissur,Kerala.The ml model is trained with the dataset having the aqi of thrissur.
-Then  integrated ai feauture suggest suggest methods and warnings based on the  AQI .The  dataset is from kaggle of author  saikiranudayana/india-air-quality-index-aqi-dataset.
+This project focusses on monitoring the air quality of the  thrissur,Kerala.The ML model is trained with the dataset having the aqi of thrissur and to make predictions based on the input.
+Then  integrated ai feauture suggest  methods and warnings based on the  AQI .The  dataset is acquired  from kaggle by author  saikiranudayana/india-air-quality-index-aqi-dataset.